Benign Overfitting with Quantum Kernels: Background

-This corresponds to measuring the fidelity between the quantum states $\ket{\phi_x}$ and $\ket{\phi_z}$, making this kernel known as the quantum fidelity kernel~\cite{schuld2019quantum,mengoni2019kernel} (see Fig.~\ref{fig:circqk}).
+This corresponds to measuring the fidelity between the quantum states $\ket{\phi_x}$ and $\ket{\phi_z}$, making this kernel known as the quantum fidelity kernel~\citep{schuld2019quantum,mengoni2019kernel}.
+Table~\ref{tab:classical_quantum_correspondence} summarizes the classical-quantum correspondence for kernel methods.

-Recent studies analyzed generalization error bounds for learning with quantum fidelity kernels and the results appear to be negative~\cite{huang2021power,kubler2021inductive}.
+Recent studies analyzed generalization error bounds for learning with quantum fidelity kernels and the results appear to be negative~\citep{huang2021power,kubler2021inductive}.
 The expressive power of quantum models can hinder generalization.
-Finding suitable quantum kernels is not easy because the kernel evaluation might require exponentially many measurements.
-In other words, when using a large number of qubits, the kernel matrix (i.e., the matrix obtained by evaluating the kernel function on all pairs of data points) gets close to the identity matrix, resulting in overfitting and poor generalization performance~\cite{suzuki2024quantum}.
+Finding suitable quantum kernels is therefore challenging, since highly expressive quantum embeddings may induce a geometry that is poorly aligned with the learning task~\citep{huang2021power}; in particular, kernel values may concentrate as the number of qubits increases~\citep{thanasilp2024exponential}.
+In other words, when using a large number of qubits, the kernel matrix gets close to the identity matrix, resulting in overfitting and poor generalization performance~\citep{suzuki2024quantum}.
+To tackle this issue, \citet{canatar2023bandwidth} proposed the use of a bandwidth parameter for quantum fidelity kernels, while \citet{huang2021power,kubler2021inductive} considered constructions based on reduced density matrices.

-To address this issue, \cite{canatar2022bandwidth} introduced bandwidth to quantum fidelity kernels.
-None of these studies considered new phenomena in modern machine learning, such as benign overfitting.
-In the following, we show how benign overfitting could change our view of generalization with quantum kernels.